chessboards/youtube-subscription-manager/README.md

 * `Push notifications enabled.` is displayed even when the channel already has them enabled.

     - Currently the css selector to detect whether or not that is the case is broken.
 Either it is Youtube blocking such a search, or the library being used.

+* What version of Python was this project created in?

+    - Python v3.8.5

 If you have any other questions or problems, refer to the Issues tab.
 If there isn't an issue already created, feel free to do so.